MarkPflug/Sylvan/docs/Csv/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.3.6_
+- Adds `CsvStyle.Lax` which allows parsing CVS files with invalid fields.
+In this mode, the parser will not produce exceptions, but will do a "best effort" to parse invalid fields.

 _1.3.5_
 - Fixes a bug where fields could be incorrectly read when the final character was escaped when reading with `CsvStyle.Escaped`.